JozsefKiss90/mapbox-app/README.md

 ---
-# :compass: Veszprém navigation app
+# :compass: Mapbox navigation app

 The app showcases the features of mapbox gl js library for creating custom online interactive maps.
 The app utilizes marker and route management while ensuring a user-friendly interface.
-Upon start the user navigated to the city of Veszprém where he/she can add markers, plan routes for different route profiles and modify the style of the created routes.
+Upon start the user navigated to the city of Szeged where he/she can add markers, plan routes for different route profiles and modify the style of the created routes.

 ## 🛠️ Built with